 c.
 Frost Proofing

-One option (which we’ve done numerous times for past customers) is to install concrete footing piers at each corner of the shed foundation and then build a gravel shed foundation around the piers at the same height.
-This option offers the stability of concrete footers with the drainage of a gravel foundation.
+One option (which we’ve done numerous times for past customers) is to install concrete shed piers at each corner of the shed foundation and then build a gravel shed foundation around the piers at the same height.

 Some municipalities may require your shed to be anchored through the gravel foundation to increase stability during high winds and storms.